Torn Meniscus: My Experience

 My son-in-law, Justin, played college football, and he suffered a torn meniscus.
 Knee injuries from playing football are rampant, by the way.
 The surgeon trimmed away part of the tissue instead of doing a repair with sutures.
 Amazingly, he was back at football practice in just two weeks.
 From what I understand, a sutured repair takes longer to heal than a trim or removal do.

 I’m currently nursing a meniscus tear.
 I have a torn meniscus on the inside of my right knee.
 Believe it or not, this knee injury happened almost twenty-six years ago.
 I was standing on a landing of some steep stone steps when I fell all the way down, twisting my right leg badly beneath me.
 I fell because I got dizzy.
-I didn’t know it at that exact moment, but I have a fever and was coming down with Scarlet Fever.
+I didn’t know it at that exact moment, but I had a fever and was coming down with Scarlet Fever.
 I could barely walk after the fall.
 I went to the emergency room, where x-rays and a physical exam were done.
 The attending physician saw no broken bones, so he sent me home to recuperate.
 At the time, I had a two-story house, and all the bedrooms were upstairs.
-I literally had to “slink” up the stairs like a snake, as I could walk up them.
+I literally had to “slink” up the stairs like a snake, as I couldn't walk up them.

 With a lot of rest, elevation, ice, heat, and pain relievers, my knee got better – but it never stopped hurting completely.
 For the past two and one-half decades, the knee pain has flared up from time to time.
 At times, the pain has been mild, but at others, it’s terrible.
 A few years ago, I went through a knee program that involved injections of Hyalgan into my knee, along with physical therapy.
 These treatments for knee pain really helped, and until recently, my knee pain was manageable.
 Then I started on a weight loss and exercise program that included distance walking, stair stepping, and weightlifting.
 I guess I overdid it.
 This last round of severe knee pain – the worst it has ever been – prompted me to get proper medical attention for a repair…finally.
 I went to my primary care physician, and she took x-rays.
 She sent me to the local hospital for an MRI.
 The MRI showed a long meniscus tear, a bone spur in the knee joint, a cyst behind the patella, and very thin cartilage on the end of the femur.
 My doctor referred me to an orthopedic surgeon, and I saw him this morning.